bibleexchange/church_ministry__textbook/sw/0401_types-of-leaders-in-the-church.md

 ###mfumo wa uongozi wa Ignatiasi

 By the time of Ignatius in the second century (107 AD), there was one "head" bishop for each city.
 These were over the elders, who were over the deacons.<sup>[6]</sup> Ignatius taught that the the bishop spoke directly for God and that to disobey the bishop was to disobey God.
-Katika wakati wa Ignatiasi katika karne ya pili[107AD], kulikuwa na mmoja “kichwa”askofu wa kila mji.Hizi zilikuwa juu ya viongozi,ambao walikuwa juu ya mashemasi.<sup>[6]</sup> Ignatiasi alifundisha kwamba askofu alizungumza moja kwa moja na Mungu na kwamba kutokumtii askofu kulikuwa ni kutokumtii Mungu.
+Katika wakati wa Ignatiasi katika karne ya pili(107 KK), kulikuwa na mmoja "kichwa"askofu wa kila mji.Hizi zilikuwa juu ya viongozi,ambao walikuwa juu ya mashemasi.<sup>[6]</sup> Ignatiasi alifundisha kwamba askofu alizungumza moja kwa moja na Mungu na kwamba kutokumtii askofu kulikuwa ni kutokumtii Mungu.

 In the New Testament, Philippians 1:1 is the verse that shows us that the system of Ignatius was not what was happening in the time of Paul.
 This verse shows that the bishops (overseers) and elders were not over the whole congregation, but were included alongside the rest of the congregation.<sup>[7]</sup> This verse also shows more than one bishop in one city, so that goes against the idea of Ignatius that each city should have only one bishop.
-Katika agano jipya,Wafilipi 1:1 ni mstari unaotuonyesha kwamba mfumo wa Ignatiasi haukuwa kitu kilichokuwa kinafanyika wakati wa Paulo.Mstari huu unaonyesha kuwa askofu[mwangalizi]na viongozi hawakuwa juu ya halaiki yote,bali walihusishwa kati ya halaiki wote.<sup>[7]</sup>Mstari huu pia unaonyesha askofu Zaidi ya mmoja ndani ya mji mmoja.
+Katika agano jipya,Wafilipi 1:1 ni mstari unaotuonyesha kwamba mfumo wa Ignatiasi haukuwa kitu kilichokuwa kinafanyika wakati wa Paulo.Mstari huu unaonyesha kuwa askofu(mwangalizi)na viongozi hawakuwa juu ya halaiki yote,bali walihusishwa kati ya halaiki wote.<sup>[7]</sup>Mstari huu pia unaonyesha askofu Zaidi ya mmoja ndani ya mji mmoja.

 Even if the idea of the bishop being more powerful than other people in the church does not come directly from the New Testament, by the second century, it was common in the church.
 Because there was only one bishop in a city, people fought for the position of bishop.
 Clement, who was an early church father, knew that many people would fight to be bishop.
 This shows that at some time, the position became to be a more prominent position in the church:
 Japokuwa wazo la askofu kuwa na nguvu kuliko watu wengine katika kanisa haitoki moja kwa moja katika agano jipya, katika karne ya pili, ilikuwa kawaida katika kanisa.
 Kwasababu kulikuwa na askofu mmoja tu katika mji, watu waligombania nafasi ya askofu.
 Klementi, amabye alikuwa baba wa kanisa la kwanza, alijua kuwa watu wengi wangegombania kuwa askofu.
 Hii inaonyesha kuwa kwa wakati Fulani, nafasi ilikuwa maarufu sana katika kanisa: